Stockholm Arlanda Airport: Runways

-Due to the COVID-19 outbreak all traffic, including domestic, moved to Terminal 5.
-After the other terminals (2 and 4) reopened, as of July 2022, all traffic of SAS and many other airlines remain in terminal 5, although some can be relocated to terminal 4 which has been interconnected to it with a walkway since 2022.

 Cargo facilities

 Stockholm Arlanda has extensive cargo flight activity.
 There is a cargo area with cargo terminals and cargo transit facilities in the southern part of the airport area.
 The cargo area is labeled "Cargo City" with warehouses operated by Cargo Center, DHL, Swedish postal service (Posten) and Spirit Air Cargo.
 A large part of mail and express parcels from Sweden is handled through the facilities at the airport.
 SAS Cargo has its cargo operation east of the passenger terminals close to the SAS hangars.

 Dedicated scheduled cargo flights are operated by Korean Air Cargo with Boeing 747 cargo aircraft, as well as Lufthansa Cargo and Turkish Airlines.
 DHL, FedEx and UPS operate express freight services at the airport.
-West Air Sweden and Amapola operate shorter cargo sectors.
+West Air Sweden and PopulAir operate shorter cargo sectors.
 A number of airlines operate ad hoc cargo flights with various equipment.
 Outsize cargo is frequently hauled with the Antonov An-124 and similar cargo planes.
 TNT had their operations at Arlanda but have since moved to Västerås Airport.

+Aircraft hangars and maintenance facilities

+SAS Technical Services, TUI fly Nordic and Priority Aero Maintenance have large aircraft hangars and maintenance facilities at the airport.
+SAS Technical Services is headquartered at Arlanda and has hangar facilities suitable for widebody aircraft up to the size of Boeing 747-400s.
+The first part of the hangar complex was built to handle SAS' fleet of DC-8s.
+There are a number of positions on each side of the building initially built to handle the type.
+The hangar space are now used mostly for Boeing 737s and A320s.
+The Boeing 747 hangar was inaugurated at the time when Scandinavian Airlines received their first Boeing 747s in the early 1970s.
+It is large enough to handle a Boeing 747 and two 737 sized airplanes at the same time.
+The offices of SAS Technical Services are situated in connection with the hangars.
+In the early days of the airport these hangars provided heavy maintenance for members of the KSSU group, which included KLM, SAS, Swissair and UTA.
+A number of other airlines, such as Thai Airways International, also maintained their aircraft in those hangars.
+Now the main user is Scandinavian Airlines.
+TUI fly Nordic has a hangar able to handle their largest aircraft, the Boeing 787-9.
+Priority Aero Maintenance has its facilities in the eastern part of the airport.
+They provide heavy aircraft maintenance for a number of aircraft including MD-80, a common type to be overhauled by the company.

+There is also a hangar in the southern part of the airport, built by the former Swedish domestic airline Linjeflyg.
+It is used mainly by regional aircraft.

+Helicopter hangars and maintenance facilities are found at the very eastern part of the airport operated by Patria Helicopters.